 - 1. Prepare medication site. - 2.
-Using syringe with 19 to 22 gauge needle, puncture re-sealable medication port and inject. - 3.
+Using a syringe and a 20 22 gauge needle, puncture resealable rubber plug at target area and inject.
+Multiple additions may be made in this manner. - 3.
 Mix solution and medication thoroughly.
-For high density medication such as potassium chloride, squeeze ports while ports are upright and mix thoroughly.
+For high density medications such as potassium chloride, squeeze ports while ports are upright and mix thoroughly.